Center Of Mass

 .
 The total mass of all the particles is M

-Mathematically, the position of the centre of mass G
+Mathematically, the position of the center of mass G

 is given as follows.
 Note that n